Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Utes have been favored by 6.5 points or more three times this season and have not covered the spread in any of them.

-- Utah is 2-2 against the spread and 3-2 overall this season when the team puts up more than 26.3 points.
+- Utah is 2-2 against the spread and 3-2 overall in games when it puts up more than 26.3 points.

-- In games that Utah totals over 385.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that Utah totals more than 385.8 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Utes have turned the ball over 10 times this season, four fewer than the Bruins have forced (14).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.